 Is there a more comforting dish than homemade Chicken Noodle Soup?
 When it’s cold outside or someone is feeling a bit under the weather, it’s exactly what comes to mind.

 I like to season Chicken Noodle Soup simply with just a bit of thyme to enhance the flavor of the broth and vegetables.
 I typically use homemade chicken broth as the base, using my easy recipe that not only yields delicious broth but ample, tender cooked chicken for making this soup.
-(The chicken and liquid from this Slow Cooker Pulled Chicken would also make a terrific base.)
+(The chicken and liquid from this Shredded Chicken would also make a terrific base.)
 And if you’re short on time, you can always use commercial chicken broth and a rotisserie chicken or other leftover cooked chicken.